asadjvd/jenkins-projects/Two-Tier-Flask-App/README.md

-# DevOps Project Report: Automated CI/CD Pipeline for a Two Tier Flask Application on AWS
+# Automated CI/CD Pipeline for a Two Tier Flask Application on AWS

 ---